Sayaka-Shen/Sayaka-Shen/README.md

 <h1 align="Left">Hi 👋, I'm Gaëtan Decisy</h1>
 <h3 align="Left">I am a passionate C++ / C# developer from France.</h3>

 I’m currently working on an **Engine** which is private for now.
 I'm trying to learn about Engine Programming and I use Open GL as my graphic library.
 I recently finished my C++/Qt project, it was my first experience in software programming with Qt.
+I'm also currently in my 3rd years of Game Programming at IIM Digital School where I have done a bunch gaming project.

 - 👨‍💻 All of my projects are available at [https://gaetandecisy.myportfolio.com/home](https://gaetandecisy.myportfolio.com/home) or here on my github.